radareorg/radare2-book/esil.md

    Using visual mode its great to inspect the esil evaluations.

-   To do this only its needed set the next enviroment variable: "asm.emu".
+   To do this only its needed set the next environment variable: "asm.emu".
 Ex:

    ```
    [0x00000000]> e asm.emu = true
    ```

-   With this variable enabled, in visual mode you can see each register associated to current esil expresion.
+   With this variable enabled, in visual mode you can see each register associated to current esil expression.

    Another useful variable its "asm.esil"